saurav-b/DnScan/README.md

 # DnScan

-This repository contains small scripts created during penetration tests for various things, that may be useful to other people.
+This package contains minor scripts written during penetration tests for a variety of purposes that may be valuable to others.

-These scripts have generally been written quickly and are unlikely to have proper error handling, or to have been thoroughly tested.
+These scripts were most likely developed rapidly and have not been extensively tested or have sufficient error handling.

-Use at your own risk.

 # Scripts

 ## [aspnet_identity_v2_to_john.py](aspnet_identity_v2_to_john.py)

 Convert ASP.NET Identity v2 hashes into a format that can be cracked with John.
-Hashes can be extract with the following SQL query:
+The following SQL query may be used to obtain hashes:

 ```sql
 SELECT CONCAT(UserName, ':', PasswordHash) FROM AspNetUsers